dadatuputi/bitwarden_gcloud/README.md

 ### Configure Environmental Variables with `.env`

 I provide `.env.template` which should be copied to `.env` and filled out; filling it out is self-explanitory and requires certain values such as a domain name, Cloudflare API tokens, etc.
+Be aware that there is an optional backup section that allows you to have an encrypted backup regularly backed up and emailed or synced to cloud storage.

 ### Configure `fail2ban` (_optional_)